NBA Countdown Host, SportsCenter Co-Host

-Away from the studio, Steele anchored the daytime SportsCenter segments from the NBA Finals in 2012, and has hosted the Scripps National Spelling Bee each year since 2010.
+Additionally, Steele serves as on-site host of the daytime SportsCenter segments from the NBA Finals where she also presents post final-game interviews.
+She has also hosted the Scripps National Spelling Bee each year since 2010.

 Steele began her television career at WSBT-TV in South Bend, Ind., as a producer and reporter (1995-1997).
 She then moved to WISH-TV in Indianapolis where she was the beat reporter for the Indianapolis Colts, in addition to covering the 1997 NCAA Men’s Final Four, NASCAR and the Izod IndyCar Series.